edwardneo/3dgeer/README.md

 `gsplat-geer` is an extension of the open-source [`gsplat`](https://github.com/nerfstudio-project/gsplat) library from [Nerfstudio](https://docs.nerf.studio/) for 3DGEER-based rasterization.

 ## 📷`gsplat` Rasterization
-This repo extends the [`rasterization()`](https://docs.gsplat.studio/main/apis/rasterization.html#gsplat.rasterization) function provided by `gsplat` to rasterize 3D Gaussians to image planes.
+This repo extends the [`rasterization()`](https://docs.gsplat.studio/versions/1.5.3/apis/rasterization.html) function provided by `gsplat` to rasterize 3D Gaussians to image planes.
 The argument `with_geer: bool = False` rasterizes Gaussians using the 3DGEER's PBF algorithm when set to True.
 For users using this function, note:

 - `with_geer=True` only works with `with_eval3d=True`.
 - `with_geer` only renders one image plane at a time.
+- Training is most stable with the default strategy.
-- To train/render pinhole camera with distortion, setting the distortion parameters to `radial_coeffs`, `tangential_coeffs`, `thin_prism_coeffs`.
+- To train/render pinhole camera with distortion, set the distortion parameters to `radial_coeffs`, `tangential_coeffs`, `thin_prism_coeffs`.
-- To train/render fisheye camera with distortion, setting the distortion parameters to `radial_coeffs` and set `camera_model="fisheye"`.
+- To train/render fisheye camera with distortion, set the distortion parameters to `radial_coeffs` and set `camera_model="fisheye"`.

 These are consistent with `gsplat`'s 3DGUT implementation (`with_ut`).

 ## 🧩TODO
-- [ ] Fix the CUDA issues in `gsplat-geer` extension
 - [ ] Enable the interactive viewer for DriveStudio
 - [ ] Demo adding CAD models into distorted camera-rendered scenes

 ## 🏃Quick Start
 ### Training
-Passing in `--with_geer --with_ut` to the `simple_trainer.py` arg list will enable training with 3DGEER.
-Note in `gsplat-geer`, only MCMC densification is supported for 3DGEER training.
+Passing in `--with_geer --with_eval3d` to the `simple_trainer.py` arg list will enable training with 3DGEER.
+Note in `gsplat-geer`, default densification is most stable for 3DGEER training.

 #### Install Dependencies
 ```